dwyl/mvp/README.md

 ### 1.1 Run the `Phoenix` App

-Run the `Phoenxi` app with the command:
+Run the `Phoenix` app with the command:

 ```sh
 mix phx.server